 The department assistant will provide primary administrative support for the department and to the Managing Director of Communications.
 The candidate must be well-organized, extremely efficient, and able to anticipate the needs of a fast-paced office.
 More

 Primary focus will be on preparation and installation of exhibition galleries, preparing and packing art loans and assisting with collections handling.
 Work will include moving, packing, unpacking, and installing works of art for display or storage.
-Will implement art handling, storage, and installation strategies with equal consideration for conservation, aesthetics, safety, and stability issues.
-This is a part time position.
 More

 The Project Archivist is responsible for processing, arrangement, description, and cataloging of a large collection of papers of an American documentary filmmaker for the Special Collections Department of the Margaret Herrick Library.
 More